chandan-vavilala/Perfomatrics-ForSchoolEvaluation/README.md

 - **Backend**:
   - Node.js
-  - MongoDB (using Mongoose for ORM)
+  - MongoDB (using Mongoose for ORM) (For managing and storing assessment details)
+  - Firebase Firestore (For managing and storing user details)
   - Python Script

 - **Authentication and Authorization**: